Tharman Shanmugaratnam: 2023 presidential bid

 On 8 June 2023, Tharman announced his intention to be a candidate in the 2023 presidential election.
 He resigned from all his positions in the government and as a member of the People's Action Party (PAP) on 7 July in order to stand in the election, as the presidency is a non-partisan office.

 On 26 July, Tharman launched his presidential campaign with the campaign slogan "Respect for All".
 On 7 August, he submitted his application for the Certificate of Eligibility (COE) to the Elections Department.
 He was issued the COE on 18 August by the Presidential Elections Committee (PEC).

 On 2 September, Tharman was announced as the winner after receiving 70.41% of the vote, with Ng Kok Song receiving 15.72% and Tan Kin Lian receiving 13.87%, and was elected as the ninth president of Singapore.
 He is the first non-Chinese presidential candidate to win in a contested presidential election in Singapore.
 Tharman also garnered the highest vote count in Singapore's presidential electoral history of 70.41%.

 He was sworn in on 14 September at a ceremony held at the Istana, succeeding Halimah Yacob.

 In office as president

+President Tharman Shanmugaratnam with Italian President Sergio Mattarella in Rome, Italy in June 2024.

 On 24 January 2024, Tharman made his first state visit to Brunei as president.
 His predecessor, Halimah Yacob also made her first State Visit overseas, to Brunei.
 He made a State Visit to Philippines in August 2024, and official visits to Italy and Estonia in June the same year.
-In 2025, he made State Visits to India, Belgium and Luxembourg, and Egypt.
-He has also made working visits to France, Germany, the United States and Switzerland.

 On 15 May 2024, Tharman appointed Lawrence Wong as the 4th prime minister of Singapore after Lee Hsien Loong resigned as prime minister.
 On 23 May 2025, he presided over the swearing-in of the new Cabinet.
+In 2025, he made state visits to India, Belgium, Luxembourg, Egypt and Mexico.
+He has also made working visits to France, Germany, the United States and Switzerland.